andrico1234/oui-ui/docs/docs/intro.md

 Welcome to the unofficial OpenUI UI library, or oui-ui for short.

-Why the ridiculous name? oui-ui is a set of web components that adheres to the researcxh and proposals conducted by the OpenUI working group, hence the name **OpenUI UI**.
+Why the ridiculous name? oui-ui is a set of web components that adheres to the research and proposals conducted by the OpenUI working group, hence the name **OpenUI UI**.

 For those unfamiliar with the OpenUI project, according to the [OpenUI site](https://open-ui.org/):